What Companies Should Know About How SEO Has Evolved

 You need an SEO strategy that helps you to avoid the outdated practices that don’t work.

 This article explores a brief history of SEO, allowing us to see how it has evolved over the years.
 You’ll understand the tweaks necessary to make your strategy more effective.
-Best of all, we’ll dive into future SEO trends and the actionable tips you can implement today.
+Best of all, we’ll dive into SEO metrics and future trends and the actionable tips you can implement today.

 We’re going to tackle five aspects of SEO and look at how things have changed since back in the day.